OpenNWP/EFS/README.md

 # Experimental Forecasting System (EFS)

-This is a collection of bash scripts needed for running GAME operationally (for numerical weather prediction).
+This is a collection of bash scripts needed for running GAME and L-GAME operationally (for numerical weather prediction).
 A formal documentation is not included and not necessary.
 This README provides an overview of the structure and contents of the scripts.

 ## General purpose

 The general purpose of the EFS is to

-* call real2GAME for interpolating the analysis of another model to the model grid of GAME,
+* call real2GAME for interpolating the analysis of another model to the model grid of (L-)GAME and, if necesary, boundary conditions for L-GAME,
-* run GAME,
+* run GAME and/or L-GAME,
 * execute the plot scripts of GAME to produce visual products,
 * manage uploading the data to a website and removing old data.